sqdk/samurai/README.md

 ```
 	exampleWithoutDelimiter := " (ip,nil,user,[(nil,date),](tz),\"(nil,method),url,\"(httpver), code, size)"
 ```
-The only difference is you get date and timezone as separate values because the first split is a space.
+Only difference is you get date and timezone as separate values because the first split is a space.